brianc/fluxed/README.md

 @connect
 class Content extends Component {
   render() {
-    // notice all the methods on the store instance
+    // Notice all the methods on the store instance
-    // are passed in as props to this component
+    // are passed in as props to this component as well.
-    // the component doesn't know if it care from a parent component directly
+    // The component doesn't know or care if it came from a parent component directly
     // or from a connected store
     const { name, setName } = this.props
     return (